spotDL/spotify-downloader/README.md

 ```
 1. play - will play the last song downloaded using default music player
 2. spotify - downloads songs from spotify playlist (see below:)
+3. convert - will convert all your m4a songs into mp3
 3. exit - exit the script
 ```